exonum/exonum-doc/src/advanced/consensus/requests.md

 - On specified `addr` (IP address + port) it is possible to address to a node with specified public key.
+- Time on that node is specified by `time` field.

 ## Algorithm for sending requests